Amed Rosario Player Props: Guardians vs. Pirates

 Amed Rosario At The Plate

-- Rosario is hitting .257 with 16 doubles, five triples, three home runs and 21 walks.
+- Rosario is batting .257 with 16 doubles, five triples, three home runs and 22 walks.

-- Rosario has had at least one RBI in 29.9% of his games this year (26 of 87), with more than one RBI seven times (8.0%).
+- Rosario has had at least one RBI in 30.7% of his games this season (27 of 88), with two or more RBI seven times (8.0%).
 He has also been responsible for three or more of his team's runs in two contests.

+- He has scored in 39.8% of his games this season, with two or more runs scored in 11.4%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.